Florence Jepperson Madsen: Compositions

 Madsen also served on the church's General Music Committee.
 Her particular assignment in this capacity was to compose hymns for women's voices alone.
 Forty-one of her compositions were featured in the LDS hymnal, and she composed over 100 songs during her lifetime.
 Madsen focused her composing efforts on creating music for LDS church services.
 She, her husband, Franklin, and sister Marguerite wrote the lyrics for her works.
 Both her published and unpublished works range from simple songs written only for women's voices to complex compositions involving as many as eight parts.
 Three of Madsen's compositions were published in April 1935 by a Boston company.
 In the fall of that same year, she traveled to Los Angeles to take a break from BYU and focus her efforts on composing.

 According to The Springville Herald she was called "one of the outstanding composers of the state [of Utah]" by "having won national reputation for her compositions."
 In 1945, Madsen was honored by the Provo Women's Council for her compositions.
 She was appointed a member of the Music Committee of the National Council of Women of the United States.
 Frank W. Asper, organist at the Salt Lake Tabernacle, wrote that, "as a composer, she ranks at the top".
 Of her compositions, her biographer Grace Hildy Croft Christenson wrote: "She has written music capable of expressing love, pleasure, despair, resignation, pain, sympathy, hope, uplift, strength, virility, and praise".

 Legacy

-On April 8, 1977, Florence Madsen passed away at the age of 90.
+On April 8, 1977, Florence Madsen died at the age of 90.
 In 1952, she was made professor emeritus after 37 consecutive years of teaching at BYU.
 She had been a faculty member for a total of 44 years.
 She had worked with five university presidents: George H. Brimhall, Franklin S. Harris, Christen Jensen, Howard S. McDonald, and Ernest L. Wilkinson.
 She was one of the recipients of T. Earl Pardoe's 1952 certificates of recognition for "outstanding service to humanity, the nation, state, community, the University, or the Church."
 She was also awarded the Brigham Young University Alumni Association Distinguished Service Award in 1952 and the David O. McKay Humanities Award for Distinguished Service in 1961.
 At the Harris Fine Arts Center on BYU campus, a recital room was named after Franklin and Florence Madsen.
 She is buried in the Provo City Cemetery.